Beenetic-Studios/BeeneticToolkit/docs/Collections/PropertyComparator_TGroup_.md

 `TGroup`

-The type of the group associated with the enumeration item, which must be an enumeration.
+The type of the group associated with the enumeration item.
+Must be an enumeration.

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#129106; PropertyComparator<TGroup>